Taritsyn/BundleTransformer/NuGet/BundleTransformer.CleanCss/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of Clean-css version 3.2.10.
+   1. Added support of Clean-css version 3.3.1;
+   2. In configuration settings of CSS-minifier was added one new
+      property: `SemanticMerging` (default `false`).

    ====================
    POST-INSTALL ACTIONS